6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

 When we talked to Nyang in 2018, her credit score was around 663, a near 200-point increase.* She’d planned to continue to use Credit Sesame to improve it.
 Her next goal?
 Take out a mortgage and buy a home for herself and her daughter.

-Secret No. 2: You Can Leave Your Kids $1 Million (Without Being an Actual Millionaire)
+Secret No. 2: You Can Leave Your Kids $1 Million (Without Being a Millionaire)

 If you have kids, you’ve probably worried about what’ll happen to them if something were to happen to you…